 We've all heard this saying before: community over competition.
 Well today I'm changing it to collaboration over competition.
 Collaborations can be amazing for so many reasons, but they can also be scary, risky, and confusing.
 My goal is to get you feeling more comfortable with collaborations.
 I'll cover the topics you need to discuss from the get-go in order to avoid conflict and create a space for an effective collaboration.

 In case you're looking for a reason to collaborate, here are a few to get your wheels turning:

-- Ever feel alone as a solopreneur?
-Collaborations are a great way to get to know someone else in your creative niche.
+- Ever feel alone as an online creative business owner?
+Collaborations are a great way to get to know someone else in your industry.
 Who knows, you might even meet your next business bestie.

 - Want to grow your community?
-When you collaborate with someone else, you both get access to each others community.
-Nothing like swapping and sharing community members.
+When you collaborate with someone else, you both get access to each others amazing creative community.
+Nothing like swapping and sharing community members!